rendaw/pyxyzygy/docs/layer_settings.md

 * **1** / The layer name

-* **2** / Toggle layer visibility.
+* **2** / Toggle layer visibility

    When you're editing a layer, it is temporarily made visible even if this is unchecked.
+Scenes (root layers) have no visibility toggle.

 * **3** / Opacity

+   Scenes (root layers) have no opacity setting.

 * **4** / Unlink layer